Recent Storm Damage Posts

 With that said, scattered summer thunderstorms can blow by even in the summer.
 If we know anything about New England, it's that the weather can be very unpredictable.Rainfall, even in the summer, can be intense and overwhelming.

 Office Building Floods

-An office building in Burlington, Mass. experienced an unexpected flood as a result of torrential rains on Saturday.
+An office building in Burlington, Mass. experienced an unexpected flood as a result of torrential rains recently.

 The building owner said he watched the water quickly rise several inches above the ground level door jamb and start pouring into the building.
 The water flowed behind the walls and soaked an office carpet.

 Water has not flowed in through this door in past storms, so the building owner suspects that a clogged underground drainpipe leading to a catch basin backed up.

 He plans to repair the drainage to prevent future floods, but this goes to show flooding can happen anywhere, even on lots with preventive systems in place.

 The owner thought he contained the problem by mopping up behind the flood, but several days later his tenant complained of a musty smell in the office.

 Drying out porous materials like carpet and drywall is key to preventing microbial growth, so we are sending a crew to apply a botanical anti-microbial solution and set up fans and a dehumidifier to completely dry the area.

 In addition, we suggested downloading our free Emergency Ready Plan (ERPs) to create and store a plan digitally which will help expedite a disaster response if something should go wrong in the future.